BigFreaky/Bitquant-Auto-Bot/README.md

 -   **Multi-Wallet Support**: Automatically cycles through all private keys listed in your configuration.
 -   **Proxy Integration**: Uses proxies from a `proxies.txt` file to avoid IP-based rate limiting.
 Supports HTTP, HTTPS, and SOCKS protocols.
--   **Automated Chat**: Performs a set number of daily chat interactions using customizable prompts from `questions.txt`.
+-   **Automated Chat**: Performs a set number of daily chat interactions using customizable prompts from `messages.txt`.
 -   **Detailed Logging**: Provides rich, colorful console output with status icons and a loading spinner for a clear view of the bot's operations.
 -   **24-Hour Cooldown**: After processing all wallets, a 24-hour countdown timer begins for the next cycle.
 -   **Robust Error Handling**: Gracefully handles common errors and continues processing the next wallet.